ExpediaGroup/apiary-data-lake/README.md

 }

 ```
-  Refer to [variables.tf](variables.tf) for different options and usage.

 ## Notes
   The Apiary metastore Docker image is not yet published to a public repository, you can build from this [repo](https://github.com/ExpediaInc/apiary-metastore-docker) and then publish it to your own ECR.